![]() |

 When

-library trustees voted to keep unfiltered access for all ages in
+library trustees voted for unfiltered internet access for all ages in 1998, FVRL

-1998, Trustee Jerry King wrote, "In fact, the conclusion
+Trustee Jerry King wrote, "In fact, the conclusion that pornography

 Click here for a FVRL porn timeline.